gokul2736/gokul2736/README.md

  # 👋 Hi, I'm Gokul!
 - 🎓 **Student** at Saveetha Engineering College

- My life is like a Christopher Nolan movie—don’t try to understand it, just feel it.
+  "My life is like a Christopher Nolan movie—don’t try to understand it, just feel it."

 #### Welcome to my GitHub profile!
 I'm passionate about technology, education, and creating impactful projects.